Lightning-AI/pytorch-lightning/docs/source/extensions/plugins.rst

     TorchCheckpointIO
     XLACheckpointIO

-You could learn more about custom checkpointing with Lightning :ref:`here <../common/checkpointing:Customize Checkpointing>`.
+You could learn more about custom checkpointing with Lightning :ref:`here <customize_checkpointing>`.

 Cluster Environments
 --------------------